ABB invests in U.S. artificial intelligence company

 The investment was made through ABB’s venture capital unit ABB Technology Ventures (ATV), the Swiss company said on Thursday.
 Though it did not disclose the size of the investment, head of ATV Girish Nadkarni told Reuters the cost of its stake was less than an eight-figure sum.

 Vicarious is aiming to develop human-level intelligence in vision, language and motor control for robots.
-Nadkarni said this would help ABB to develop robots able to recognise objects and their attributes.
+Nadkarni said this would help ABB to develop robots able to recognize objects and their attributes.

 “That would be a significant step up for any form of automation or machine learning,” he said.